AdrianVollmer/PowerHub/README.md

 `Invoke-ReflectivePEInjection`.

-Modules have to be placed in `./modules` and can be either PowerShell scripts or PE executables.
+Modules have to be placed in `./modules` and can be either PowerShell scripts, PE executables, or shellcode.
 You can load them on the target via PowerShell with `Load-HubModule`.
 Run `Help-PowerHub` for more information.

 PowerHub on the attacker system simply looks for `*.ps1` or `*.exe` files.
 They need to be in their respective directory, though, so `exe` files need